 The point is to eat not too much, mostly local and not to worry about every carb you put in your mouth.

 The food on the island was simple and fresh.
 At the farmer’s market you could easily buy local fruits, oils & vegetables.
-The island is also known for its gnocchi (potato pasta), and I had some with tuna steak in stew, which was simply splendid.
-Hopefully I’ll get to re-create the recipe and post it for you in the Mediterranean recipes section sometime soon!
+The island is also known for its gnocchi (potato pasta), and I had some with tuna steak in a stew, which was simply splendid.
+Hopefully I’ll get to re-create the recipe and post it for you sometime soon!

 Wine is abundant, especially since some of the country’s best grapes are grown on the island.
 Locals mostly mix the wine with water, meaning more wine but less alcohol.
 Smart!